MojanneO/BIMA/README.md

 - `Pillow`
 - `pyts`

-You can install the required packages using `pip`:
+You can install the required packages using pip:

 \`\`\`bash
 pip install numpy pandas matplotlib Pillow pyts